-Inflation rate: is the persistent increase in the general price level in an economy measured at a particular point in time.
+An inflation rate is the persistent increase in the general price level in an economy measured at a particular point in time.

-The exchange rate: is the rate at which one country's currency is exchanged for another.
+The exchange rate is the rate at which one country's currency is exchanged for another.

 3.4.1 A-priori Expectation